herdworks/hypertemplates-web/content/docs/reference/cli/commands/render/index.md

 **What is it good for?** 🎵

 When is it appropriate to use the `hyperctl render` command instead of [`hyperctl build`] or [`hyperctl generate`]?
-The `hyperctl render` command does not apply any of the opinions that are built in to the HyperTemplates CMS (se [HyperText Management System]).
+The `hyperctl render` command does not apply any of the opinions that are built in to the [HyperTexting CMS].
 This makes it useful for things like the [Learn HyperTemplates] tutorial, and debugging.

 </doc-quote>